chase-seibert/blog/_drafts/laying-someone-off.md

 some stability to what's happening.

 You also need to quickly figure out some important details.
 Who is being let go?
-Do the effected individuals get severance?
+Do the affected individuals get severance?
 What about their health care?
-Do they have stock options then can exercise?
-What is the consistent message that you will presenting them about why this is happening?
+Do they have stock options they can exercise?
+What is the consistent message that you will be presenting them about why this is happening?

 ## Come Up With a Plan

-As a manager, part of your job in a layoff is to tell the same story as the company is telling about why this is happening, and how the effected individuals were selected.
+As a manager, part of your job in a layoff is to tell the same story as the company is telling about why this is happening, and how the affected individuals were selected.
 You never want to communicate, especially to the people being laid off, that this was not your decision.
 You are going to be saying the same things to many people and groups of people over the coming days.
-You need to own that message, and make sure everyone hears the same thing.
+You need to own that message and make sure everyone hears the same thing.

 Start by writing down what you are going to say.
 The HR department likely has provided an official version as guidance.
-Hopefully it's not to impersonal.
+Hopefully, it's not to impersonal.
 Translate it into your own language.
 Decide what you want to emphasize.
 Common
 points:

-- This is effecting a lot of people.
+- This is affecting a lot of people.
 - It's about financials, not performance.
 - Thank them for their work.